averagefun/TelegramStyleBot/SageMaker/CycleGAN/checkpoints/readme.txt

-This Directory for pretrained models
+This directory for save pre-trained models.